vignettes/articles/lab_02_intro_to_R.Rmd

 are stored in a centralized repository

 called CRAN (Comprehensive R Archive Network).
-Once dplyr
+Once ggpot2

 (or any package) is installed on your computer, you do not need to